-Ran Leshem, Chief Investment Officer at Aperio and Robert Tymoczko, Director of Portfolio Management at Aperio, have co-managed the assets of the Fund allocated to Aperio since December 2014.
-Brian Ko, Portfolio Manager at Aperio, has co-managed the assets of the Fund allocated to Aperio since November 2017.
+Ran Leshem, Co-Head of Aperio and Chief Investment Officer, and Robert Tymoczko, Director of Portfolio Management and Deputy Chief Investment Officer at Aperio, have co-managed the assets of the Fund allocated to Aperio since December 2014.
+Brian Ko, Lead Portfolio Manager at Aperio, has co-managed the assets of the Fund allocated to Aperio since November 2017.

-John A. Boselli, CFA, Senior Managing Director at Wellington, has managed the assets of the Fund allocated to Wellington since June 2020.
+John A. Boselli, CFA, Senior Managing Director, Partner, and Equity Portfolio Manager at Wellington, has managed the assets of the Fund allocated to Wellington since June 2020.